Plastering the Bruises (Mark 1:29-39)

 1 Peter 5:13 The elect woman in Babylon and Markos my son [John Mark - the author of this gospel] greet you.

-(We can add that Peter might not have been the only apostle who had a wife during the ministry of Christ.
-This is subtle, but if we read the 109th Psalm which Peter quotes at Acts 1:20 in reference to its prophecy of Judas, we can see that the Edomite devil might have also had a wife [Psalm 109:9].
-If that detail of the prophecy is literal, then perhaps Peter and Judas were among the oldest of the original twelve apostles.)
+[Something fascinating!
+We can note that Peter might not have been the only apostle who had a wife during the ministry of Christ.
+This is subtle, but if we read the 109th Psalm, which Peter quotes at Acts 1:20 in reference to its prophecy of Judas, we can see how that Edomite devil might have also had a wife (Psalm 109:9).
+If this detail of the prophecy is to be taken literally, then perhaps Peter and Judas were among the oldest of the original twelve apostles.]

-While it is not clear in the text if Peter’s mother-in-law was a permanent resident of the house or if she was only visiting, it is explicit on the fact that she was in severe condition.
-Fevers could be death sentences in ancient times, often being caused by serious ailments and infections such as typhoid or pneumonia.
-We can see how close to death a fever may bring a man in the Gospel of John, where the son of a certain officer of the king was sick with fever:
+While it is not clear in the text if Peter’s mother-in-law was a permanent resident of the house or only visiting, it is explicit that she was in severe condition.
+Fevers could be death sentences in ancient times, often caused by serious ailments and infections such as typhoid or pneumonia.
+We see an example of how close to death a fever may bring a man in the gospel of John, where the son of a certain officer of the king was sick with fever:

 John 4:46-52 Then He went again to Kana of Galilaia, where He had made the water wine.
 And there was a certain officer of the king whose son in Kapharnaoum was sick.
 He hearing that Yahshua had come from Judaea into Galilaia had gone after Him and requested that He would come down and heal his son, for he was about to die.
 Therefore Yahshua said to him: "Unless you could see signs and wonders, you shall not believe!"
 The officer of the king says to Him: "Master, You must come down, before my child dies!"
 Yahshua says to him: "You go, your son lives!"
 The man trusted in the word which Yahshua spoke to him and he went.
 And already going down his servants met with him saying that his child lives.
 Therefore he inquired about the hour from them, in which he had gotten better.
 So they said to him that "Yesterday at the seventh hour the fever had left him".

-Regardless of what caused these two fevers, their purposes can be ascertained through the fact that they resulted in the honor of Yahweh, and the magnification of Himself in the form of Yahshua Christ.
-As Yahshua said concerning His friend Lazarus, "This sickness is not to result in death, but is for the honor of Yahweh, in order that the Son of Yahweh is magnified on account of it!"
-(John 11:4)
+Regardless of the specific causes of these two fevers, their purpose is clear: both resulted in the honor of Yahweh and the magnification of Himself in the form of Yahshua Christ.
+As Yahshua said concerning His friend Lazarus: "This sickness is not to result in death, but is for the honor of Yahweh, in order that the Son of Yahweh is magnified on account of it!"
+(John 11:4).

 1:31 And having gone forth, grasping her hand He raised her, and the fever left her, and she served them.

-Comfort had filled the house of Peter and Andrew!
+Comfort has filled the house of Peter and Andrew!
 Nothing is impossible for Yahweh God.
 No matter how severe any ailment may be, there is always hope in Him.

-The account is pragmatic, but if we want to search for a spiritual type, then there may a few aspects of it which can be compounded:
+The account is pragmatic, yet if we search for a spiritual type, there are several aspects which may be compounded:

-To begin with, we can interpret the mother of Peter here as a type for the nation, who is the collective “mother” of the children of Israel.
-This we read in Hosea, where Yahweh says “Plead with your mother, plead: for she is not my wife, neither am I her husband” (Hosea 2:2); and then in light of that announcement, Yahweh later said in Isaiah, “Where is the bill of your mother's divorcement, whom I have put away?”
-(Isaiah 50:1) The following chapter of Isaiah fittingly has a promise of comfort for the children of Israel.
+To begin with, we can interpret Peter’s mother-in-law as a type for the nation, the “mother” of the collective children of Israel.
+One example is found in Hosea, where Yahweh says, “Plead with your mother, plead: for she is not my wife, neither am I her husband” (Hosea 2:2).
+In light of that announcement, Yahweh later asked in Isaiah, “Where is the bill of your mother's divorcement, whom I have put away?”
+(Isaiah 50:1).
+Fittingly, the following chapter of Isaiah contains a promise of comfort for the children of Israel.

-The mother is often a metaphor for the nation of the children of Israel, and the nation was subject to curses for their disobedience, ever since the time they were married to God at Sinai, and among these prescribed curses were fevers:
+And so, the mother is often a metaphor for the nation of Israel.
+Since the time they were married to God at Sinai, the nation was subject to curses for disobedience, and among these prescribed curses were fevers:

 Deuteronomy 28:22 The LORD shall smite thee with a consumption, and with a fever [πυρετῷ in the LXX - the same word which is found here at Mark], and with an inflammation, and with an extreme burning, […]